Teen jumps out of plane emergency door at San Francisco

 “They were yelling, ‘Tell the flight attendants.
 Relay the message back.
 The door’s open.
 Someone jumped off,'” Crowder told the television station.
 “It was pretty crazy.”

-The Panama-based airline said in a brief statement that a crew member on Copa Airlines Flight 208 closed the door and the plane then taxied to the gate, where all the other passengers got off the flight without incident.
+The Panama-based airline said in a brief statement that the plane then taxied to the gate, where all the other passengers of Copa Airlines Flight 208 disembarked without incident.

-But passenger Isaac Rodrigues said there was no door to close and a flight attendant blocked the gap with her body and the plane then continued on to the gate.
+Passenger Isaac Rodrigues said a flight attendant used her body to block the gap where the door had been until the plane was at the gate.

 “They put one of the stewardesses to block it so no one would fall out of there or leave,” he said.
 “We were on the runway for about an hour.”